Marketing Cosmetics: Avoiding Drug Claims and Crafty Tactics

 - Requires a physician’s prescription if it is a concentration >20% or if the pH of the final product is <3 (note that particular preparation is suggested for plantar warts, not face peels).

 - If sold over the counter, salicylic acid is considered a drug if:

-- If sold over the counter at <2% concentration, salicylic acid can be considered a cosmetic ingredient (or a preservative in the solution), provided the claims used to market it do not imply any drug effects like treating acne.
+- If sold over the counter at <2% concentration, salicylic acid can be considered a cosmetic ingredient, provided the claims used to market it do not imply any drug effects like treating acne.

-- Classified as an over-the-counter skin protectant drug with wound-healing effects.
+- An over-the-counter skin protectant with wound-healing effects.
 If a marketing claim declares it as an active ingredient, it makes the product a drug (i.e., for “minor scrapes and burns” or “relief of poison ivy and insect bites”).

 - If you make no claims, it remains a cosmetics ingredient.
-It is generally recognized as safe and included in innumerable products that do not market it with a drug claim.
+It is generally recognized as safe and included many innumerable products that do not market it with a drug claim.

 A third example where marketing gets very fuzzy and the lines between cosmetic ingredients and drug effects are sometimes crossed is in the hempseed vs CBD oil world.
 There are a lot of inaccurate and misleading labelling practices to know about right know about.

 For a drug, the “active Ingredient” is the actual ingredient that makes the product work.
 It has a drug monograph and will have been registered with a DIN or NPN (drug identity number or natural product number).